Diego Hypólito: Early life

-Career
+Gymnastics career

 Hypólito began gymnastics at age seven, following in his older sister's footsteps.
 He won the floor exercise event in the children's division at 1997's Brazilian National Championships and was 2001's all-around junior national champion.

 By the age of 21, Hypólito had competed at the 2002, 2003, 2005, 2006 and the 2007 World Championships.
-A floor exercise specialist, he qualified for the FX event finals in all five competitions, placing fifth in 2002, fourth in 2003, earning a gold medal in 2005, a silver medal in 2006, and a gold again in 2007.
+A floor exercise specialist, he qualified for the floor event finals in all five competitions, placing fifth in 2002, fourth in 2003, earning a gold medal in 2005, a silver medal in 2006, and a gold medal again in 2007.
 With his 2005 win, Hypólito became the first male South American gymnast to medal at the World Championships.

 In the spring of 2008, Hypólito contracted dengue fever.
 However, he was able to recover and resume training in time to compete at the 2008 Olympics in Beijing, where he was Brazil's only MAG representative.
 In the preliminary round of competition, he performed on floor and vault, and qualified to the floor event final in first place with a score of 15.950.
 In the floor finals, he fell on his last tumbling pass to finish the meet in sixth place.

 Hypólito was one of three male Brazilians in artistic gymnastics at the 2012 Summer Olympics, but he was eliminated during the qualification stage.
 However, in the 2016 Summer Olympics, held in his home country, he finished fourth in qualification for the floor exercise, and won a silver medal in the individual event final.